TankCool/logseq-quick-capture/README.md

 # logseq-quick-capture

-Quick capture you ideas to your journal or specify page.
+Quick capture your ideas to journal or specify page.

 ## Feature